MicrosoftDocs/microsoft-salescopilot-docs/articles/email-reply-premium.md

 ---
 title: Draft an email message using sales information in Outlook
-description: Learn how to combine Microsoft 365 Copilot with Sales app for a seamless and powerful sales experience in Outlook. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to combine Microsoft 365 Copilot with the Sales app for a seamless and powerful sales experience in Outlook. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot